 Overall European association salaries are considerably higher than those found in the general Belgian economy, reflecting the premium paid for European affairs positions, which attract high calibre staff from around the European Union.
 The vast majority of association leaders earn substantially above €100,000, with around one third earning more than €200,000 in base salary alone, and some even enjoy salaries above €400,000.
+We have even recruited one association leader to earn a base salary in excess of €600,000 plus bonus and comprehensive benefits.
 Although highly taxed there are a number of perks and benefits available to association staff in Belgium, which are less common elsewhere.
 For instance, cars In Belgium with the free use of fuel are fairly common for senior staff due to their relatively favourable tax treatment.
 According to our research, meal vouchers, group pension plans, phones and private healthcare insurance are available to the majority of mid to senior salaried employee secretariat staff across all functions and roles.
 The clear majority of all association staff (57%) receive an annual bonus, and around one quarter receive a really meaningful bonus of 5% to 12% of annual salary.

-- Associations around Europe
+Associations around Europe